Structure of IMS

 Benefits of laser processing

-Cutting printed circuit boards from the panel using a laser offers the user some significant advantages over mechanical cutting processes:
+Cutting printed circuit boards from the panel using our laser depaneling technology offers the user some significant advantages over mechanical cutting processes:

 Comparison with other separation processes of IMS